 Historical survey of the Mexican/Chicano from pre-Columbian period to present.
 Course provides background for contemporary achievements, problems, possibilities, and prospects.
-Emphasis on Mexican settlement of the region and contributions of the Mexican/ Chicano to development of the United States.
+Emphasis on Mexican settlement of the region and contributions of the Mexican/Chicano to development of the United States.
 Course satisfies degree requirements in American Institutions.
-(Same as CHST R107) Transfer credit: UC, CSU
+(Same as CHST R107)

-HIST R108-African-American History
+HIST R108-African-American History 3 units